warthmann/QTLseqr/README.md

 devtools::install_github("warthmann/QTLseqr")
 ```

-**Note:** You might get prompted for additional dependencies and Bioconductor support.
+**Note:** You might get prompted for additional dependencies.
 Simply install them as you go.
-For better performance, some functions of QTLseqr (e.g., counting SNPs) are implemented in C++.
+Some functions of QTLseqr (e.g., counting SNPs) are implemented in C++.
 Hence, the install of QTLseqr from github requires the compiler.
 On Linux the install should work out of the box, for Windows and Mac you will need Rtools or Xcode, respectively.
 You might need assistance from your system administrator.

 # Example Analysis